factopolis/factopolis/content/claims/6-billion-usd-went-missing-from-state-department-during-clintons-tenure/_index.md

 ---
-title: $6 Billion Went Missing, Possibly Stolen, From State Department
+title: $6 billion went missing, possibly stolen, from State Department
 summary: That figure refers to funds for contracts with insufficent paperwork.
 checks:
   - checker: politifact